-Robert Danon is a Professor of international and Swiss tax law at the University of Lausanne (Switzerland) where he heads its Tax Policy Center and leads its research platform dedicated to “Tax Disputes and Investment & Commercial Arbitration”.
+Robert Danon is a tenured Professor of Law at the University of Lausanne (Switzerland), where he heads its Tax Policy Center and leads its research platform dedicated to “Tax Disputes and Investment & Commercial Arbitration”.

 He also serves as the Chairman of the Permanent Scientific Committee (PSC) of the International Fiscal Association.

 Robert practices Swiss and international tax law as an independent expert with over twenty years of experience.

 At the international level, his practical expertise focuses on tax treaties and their interpretation, non-discrimination, abuse of rights by taxpayers and States (including State responsibility), dispute resolution, comparative taxation and transfer pricing.
 He also concentrates on the interaction between investment arbitration and tax-related disputes.

 Robert is regularly called to give evidence as an expert witness or to act as a consultant in the framework of domestic and foreign court proceedings, mutual agreement and arbitration procedures, including those involving non-tax agreements such as bilateral investment treaties or the Energy Charter Treaty.
 He has served as an expert witness in international tax law in several high-profile arbitration cases under the UNCITRAL or ICSID arbitration rules, among others in Yukos Capital SARL v.
 The Russian Federation (PCA Case No. 2013-31).

 He is also on the list of possible arbitrators under the mandatory binding arbitration clauses provided by selected bilateral tax treaties.

 At the national level, Robert's expertise covers all areas of Swiss tax law with a particular emphasis on corporate taxation, restructurings and the taxation of individuals.
 His practice extends also to criminal tax law, administrative and constitutional law.